 A Tarsnake is at once a created work of necessity and an act of casual concentration.
 By definition, they are executed to preserve the road.
 But the care with which we engage the world can be evidenced in both what we create and how we regard it.
 That is your craft.

-Tarsnake Reality#5-Pay no attention to tarsnakes and They Will Your Ass Kick (TWYKA)
+Tarsnake Reality#5-Pay no attention to tarsnakes and They Will Kick Your Ass

 Tarsnakes are never, ever to be regarded casually, for they will kick your ass or at the very least, cause you acute embarrassment in some way.
 This is called learning the hard way.
 In life, and on the road.
 So stay alert.
 Respect the road.
 Run and ride with eternal vigilance.
 Live your life the same way.

 Tarsnake Reality#6-How you handle the unavoidable says a lot.